Brightline: Origins and history

-On October 29, 2014, work on the Fort Lauderdale station began with the demolition of existing buildings on the site.
-A groundbreaking ceremony for the West Palm Beach station was held in November 2014.
-Moss & Associates, of Fort Lauderdale, was the general contractor for the West Palm Beach and Fort Lauderdale stations.

-In January 2015, crews started replacing track throughout the corridor.
-All Aboard Florida secured leasing of easement rights alongside the Beachline from the Central Florida Expressway Authority for $1.4 million in December 2015.
+In April 2019, the company secured $1.75 billion in funding for the Orlando extension and said construction would begin right away.
+As of May 2019, the contractors on the project were the Hubbard Construction Company, Wharton-Smith Inc., The Middlesex Corporation, Granite, and HSR Constructors.
+These five contractors are responsible for the development of 170 miles of new track into the completed state-of-the-art intermodal facility located in the new South Terminal at the Orlando International Airport (MCO).

 Construction work on Phase 2, between West Palm Beach and Orlando, officially began in June 2019, with a groundbreaking ceremony at Orlando International Airport.
 Preliminary work on the corridor began in September 2019, in the area of Jensen Beach and Sebastian, and began path clearing for construction of the Orlando–Cocoa portion in October of that year.